intermine/im-docs/docs/system-requirements/software/perl.md

 $ cpan
 ```

-This will take you to a cpan shell, which will allow you to configure your properties. to review your current configuration type:
+This will take you to a CPAN shell, which will allow you to configure your properties.
+To review your current configuration, type:

 ```bash
 $ o conf
 ```

-When you first run cpan should run:
+When you first run CPAN should run:

 ```bash
 $ o conf init
 ```

 This will guide you through the set-up procedure.
-You can run this later change the settings which are set automatically.
+You can run this later to change the settings which are set automatically.

 To change a setting manually, type: